wubis/Sentiment-Analysis-Time-Series-Sales-Forecasting/README.md

 # Sentiment-Analysis-Time-Series-Sales-Forecasting
 This project explores how consumer sentiment can be integrated into predictive models for Levi’s sales and product demand trends.
 By combining e-commerce reviews and Google Trends, this aims to forecast sales fluctuations and promotions more accurately.

-This approach demonstrates that incorporating sentiment analysis consistently improves forecasting performance across time series modeling techniques, in this case augmenting an LSTM model with BERT.
+This approach demonstrates that incorporating sentiment analysis consistently improves forecasting performance across time series modeling techniques, in this case augmenting an LSTM regression model with sentiment scores from BERT.

 ## Data Sources
 E-commerce websites website – product specifications, verified consumer reviews (Levi's, Macy's, etc)